Pathfinder 2 Ancestry Rules

 Your character’s ancestry determines which people they call their own, whether it’s diverse and ambitious humans, insular but vivacious elves, traditionalist and family-focused dwarves, or any of the other folk.
 A character’s ancestry and their experiences prior to their life as an adventurer—represented by a background—might be key parts of their identity, shape how they see the world, and help them find their place in it.

 You can find the list of All Pathfinder 2 Ancestries here.

 A character has one ancestry and one background, both of which you select during character creation.
 You’ll also select a number of languages for your character.
 Once chosen, your ancestry and background can’t be changed.

-This chapter is divided into three parts:
+This section is divided into three parts:

 - Ancestries express the culture your character hails from.
 Within many ancestries are heritages— subgroups that each have their own characteristics.
 An ancestry provides ability boosts (and perhaps ability flaws), Hit Points, ancestry feats, and sometimes additional abilities.